Kyriosity/read-write/README+/software/README+/testing/README+/tests-pitfalls.md

 The following guidelines help to avoid:

 + Ever test your test to show the red sign.
-+ Right anti-test counterpart (e.g. that shall through exceptions)
++ Right anti-test counterpart (e.g. that shall throw exceptions)

 ## Excess and overlap, formalism